jygan/Advanced-Lane-Detection/README.md

 This project involves fine tuning of lot of parameters like color thresholding, gradient thresholding values to obtain the best lane detection.
 This can be tricker if the pipeline fails for few video frames.
 To efficiently debug this I had to build a frame that captures multiple stages of the pipeline, like the color transformation, gradient thresholding, line fitting on present and averaged past frames.

-The viodeo of the diagnostic tool is shown below:
+The video of the diagnostic tool is shown below:

 ### Project Video diagnosis: